rhel-labs/instruqt/image-mode-day2/02-switch-an-image/assignment.md

     The deployment phase is how we move from the OCI image to a running host.
 This is essentially an installation but with a slight variation in tools.
 This only needs to be done once in the lifetime of a host.
 We'll look at how updates operate later.

-    In this exercise, we'll convert the OCI image into a disk image we can launch as a VM.
+    In this exercise, we'll build an upate for our host and use tags to convey some additional information for admins and users.
 tabs:
 - id: xhriew7zh0lw
   title: Terminal